1

 Malina

-I live with Marina and I'm in love with Ivan.
+I live with Malina and am in love with Ivan.

-Malina was on the other side of the wall, and Ivan was on the other end of the phone line.
+Malina is just on the other side of a wall, Ivan is on the other end of a phone line.

 I often have nightmares about my father.